orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 > The consensus algorithm decides a new term (block height) starts, probably after the last block was committed.

 * Assumes the block height for the upcoming round is known.
 * Calculate the shared `random_seed` for the upcoming block.
+Use the same `random_seed` for both committees.
+* Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusCore.RequestOrderingCommittee`.
-* Get a sorted list of committee members for the upcoming block by calling `ConsensusCore.RequestCommittee`.
+* Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusCore.RequestValidationCommittee`.
-  * It is recommanded to cache the committee members based up to the valid block as indicated in the response.
+Note: both committee

 #### If Leader
 * Request new transactions block proposal (ordering phase) by calling `ConsensusCore.RequestNewTransactionsBlock`.